cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Channel registration and counterparty idenfitifcation

-Each IBC chain MUST have the ability to idenfity its counterparty.
-With a client, we can prove any key/value path on the counterparty.
-However, without knowing which identifier the counterparty uses when it sends messages to us, we cannot differentiate between messages sent from the counterparty to our chain vs messages sent from the counterparty with other chains.
-Most implementations will not be able to store the ICS-24 paths directly as a key in the global namespace, but will instead write to a reserved, prefixed keyspace so as not to conflict with other application state writes.
+Each IBC chain MUST have the ability to idenfity its counterparty to ensure valid communication.
+While a client can prove any key/value path on the counterparty, knowing which identifier the counterparty uses when it sends messages to us is essential to prevent confusion between messages intended for different chains.

-To provide the chains a mechanism for the mutual and verifiable identification, the IBC version 2 defines the channel registration procedure to complement the store of the counterparty information in the channel that will include both its identifier for our chain and as well as the key prefix under which it will write the provable ICS-24 paths.

-Thus, IBC version 2 introduces a new message `registerChannel` that will store the counterpartyChannelId into the local channel structure.
-Thus, if the `registerChannel` message is submitted to both sides correctly, then both sides have mirrored <channel,channel> pairs.
-Assuming they are correct, the underlying client on each side associated with the channel is unique and provides an authenticated stream of packet data between the two chains.
-If the `registerChannel` message submits the wrong counterpartyChannelId, this can lead to invalid behaviour; but this is equivalent to a relayer submitting an invalid channelId in place of a correct channelId for the desired chain.
-In the simplest case, we can rely on out-of-band social consensus to only send on valid <channel, channel> pairs that represent a connection between the desired chains of the user; just as we currently rely on out-of-band social consensus that a given clientID and channel built on top of it is the valid, canonical identifier of our desired chain.
+To enable mutual and verifiable identification, IBC version 2 introduces a `registerChannel` procedure.
+This process stores the `counterpartyChannelId` in the local channel structure, ensuring both chains have mirrored <channel, channel> pairs.
+With the correct registration, the unique clients on each side provide an authenticated stream of packet data.
+Social consensus outside the protocol is relied upon to ensure only valid <channel, channel> pairs are used, representing connections between the correct chains.

+###### Ante-Conditions

+- The channelID provided in input MUST properly resolve to a channel.

+###### Error-Conditions

+- Incorrect channelId
+- Authentication Failed

+###### Post-Conditions On Success

+- The channel in store contains the counterpartyChannelId information and it's accessible with key channelId.

+###### Post-Conditions On Error

+- On the first call the channel in store contains the counterpartyChannelId as an empty field.
+- On the second call the channel in store contains the old counterpartyChannelId information.

+###### Pseudo-Code

 ```typescript
 function registerChannel(